Commander (song): Commercial performance

 "Commander" made its United States chart debut on May 18, 2010 (the day of the release) at number thirty-six on the Hot Dance Club Songs chart; it climbed the chart in subsequent weeks and peaked at the top position for one week in July.
 It also reached the top ten on the US Hot Dance/Electronic Digital Songs chart, in the issue dated June 26, 2010.
 Jeremy Helligar of 'True/Slant' offered an explanation of why the commercial prospects for "Commander" were limited in the United States, writing, "the dance music Rowland favors is a bit edgier than the danceable pop that Lady Gaga consistently takes to the top of the charts".

 In the United Kingdom, single and dance mixes were released as standalone downloads on May 17, 2010, whilst the song was added to urban music radio and UK's biggest mainstream station, BBC Radio 1's C-playlist, that same week.
 Consequently "Commander" debuted on the UK Dance Singles chart at number thirty-four.
 The following week the song debuted on the UK Singles Chart at number one-hundred-and-sixty-seven supported by the song's ascension to the B-playlists on the UK's urban music radio station BBC 1Xtra as well as on mainstream radio.
 Then a week ahead of the remixes EP, "Commander" reached its peak at number two on the UK Dance Chart and number nine on the Official Singles Chart as well as reaching the A-playlist on urban radio.
 It peaked at number nine on the UK Download Chart and number nineteen on the UK Subscription Plays chart, the single was one of Rowland's longest runs on the UK Top 40 with sixteen weeks.

 The single became Rowland's third best selling solo single in the United Kingdom with 285,000 copies being sold as of November 2011.

 It made its Irish Singles Chart debut at number twenty-four before peaking at number thirteen.
 It debuted in Australia on the ARIA Singles Chart at number sixty-four and has since peaked at number sixty-one.
 It fared better on the Australian Dance Chart, where it peaked at number eleven.
 In New Zealand, the song debuted at number thirty-nine before falling out of the top forty the following week, only to return and peak at number sixteen.
-In Europe, the song reached number two on both Belgian Wallonia and Flanders Ultratip Charts as well as on the Slovakian Airplay Charts.
+In Europe, the song reached number two on both Belgian Wallonia and Flanders Ultratip Charts as well as on the Slovak Airplay Charts.
 It reached the top-twenty in Norway in addition to the top-thirty in Denmark and Sweden.

 in 2020, a decade after its release, "Commander" was named during an Idolator feature called "Should Have Been Bigger".
 In writing for the feature, Mike Wass noted that music leaks were prevalent at the time and this led to songs running out of steam, "from the moment it leaked online (this was back in the day when music blogs posted MP3s), the banger was touted as a future smash."